brock-r/WindowsApplicationProgramming/README.md

 # Windows Application Programming
 Class work completed for CP212 Windows Application Programming with the use of Excel and VBA.
-(Incompete)
+(Incomplete)